 “You can check out any time you like, but you can never leave.”
 Hotel California, The Eagles

 Last week it was reported that 45 people were killed while leaving a Jewish festival at Mount Meron.
 The annual religious festival attracts around 100,000 people.
 Its history dates to the Jewish resistance to Rome in the 1st century.
-Typical of the festival is dancing, singing, and bone fires.
+Typical of the festival are dancing, singing, and bonfires.
 However, this year what began with joy and celebration quickly turned to tragedy.
 Although the massive crowds came a few at a time, most began leaving all at once.

 The resulting crush – and the tragedy that accompanied it – was preventable.
 Inadequate facilities – specifically the size of the exits – were known to be a problem.
 But the pull of the festivities brought large numbers of people anyway.
 While incredibly tragic, the crush is a helpful illustration of what happens at the end of a stock market bubble.
 Irrational exuberance leads to the inevitable crush as everyone tries to leave the party at the same time.
 Today’s stock market is like investing in Hotel California.
 Checking out is easy – it’s leaving that’s difficult.